-Like other hospitals, forensic institutions must develop specific policies related to utilization of personal protective equipment (PPE), testing of patients and staff, and management of suspected and confirmed COVID-19 cases.
+Like other hospitals, forensic institutions must develop specific policies related to personal protective equipment (PPE) utilization, testing of patients and staff, and management of suspected and confirmed COVID-19 cases.
 Implementing such policies is particularly challenging when working with patients who are psychiatrically impaired and may be unwilling or unable to comply with recommendations to wear face masks or to remain in designated isolation areas.
 Identifying a pathway to implement such interventions with forensic patients, who may be at heightened risk for aggression or violence, becomes even more complex.
-Typical measures to manage violence, including restraint, seclusion, and/ or involuntary medications, do not allow for any measure of social distancing.
+Typical measures to manage violence, including restraint, seclusion, and/or involuntary medications, do not allow for any measure of social distancing.
 As such, staff must have ready access to necessary PPE to keep themselves as medically safe as possible while physically intervening to keep patients and staff safe from aggression.
 The use of psychotropic medications to manage aggression also must be balanced with ensuring patients' medical stability, particularly with respect to respiratory status.

-In forensic settings, it is important to clearly distinguish between infection prevention recommendations and requirements for both staff and patients.
-Communicating this clear distinction to both parties may help to avoid unnecessary power struggles and conflict over issues that are merely recommendations, such as expectations regarding patient mask use.
+In forensic settings, it is important to communicate clearly with both staff and patients the distinctions between infection prevention recommendations and requirements.
+Communicating this clear distinction with both parties may help to avoid unnecessary power struggles and conflict over issues that are merely recommendations, such as expectations regarding patient mask use.
 In addition, patients may be able to accept change more readily when the rationale and plans are explained over time and in terms of their own health and safety.

-In addition to implementing restrictions on visits by family and friends, forensic hospitals must decide how to handle professional visitors such as attorneys, conservators, and disability rights advocates, whose access to patients ordinarily has few restrictions.
+In addition to implementing restrictions on visits by family and friends, forensic hospitals must decide how to handle professional visitors such as attorneys, conservators, and disability rights advocates, who ordinarily are given fairly free access to patients.
 One mechanism for addressing these concerns is the use of video communication.
-For example, in our institution, HIPAA-compliant videoconferencing software was installed for professional visits, and smartphones were purchased for remote communication between patients and family or friends (smartphones could not be used for professional visits because they were not HIPAA compliant).
+For example, at the authors' institution, HIPAA-compliant videoconferencing software was installed for professional visits, and smart phones were purchased for remote communication between patients and family or friends (smart phones could not be used for professional visits because they were not HIPAA-compliant).
 Although such technologies may pose a challenge with patients who have histories of sexually problematic behavior or who may attempt to contact victims of prior offenses, these risks must be balanced against the threat to patients' rights that comes from limiting access to legal advocates and contact with family members.
 In most cases, safeguards such as supervision by staff and protective coverings for the video equipment can sufficiently mitigate potential risks.

 Staff in forensic institutions are often designated as "hazardous duty" employees who receive extra pay and benefits for working under conditions of hardship.
-This designation may limit the hospital's ability to allow teleworking, a commonly employed strategy to manage workforce issues in psychiatric hospitals during the pandemic, because state governments may deem that employees should not receive the financial benefits of working in a "hazardous" environment when working from home.
+This designation may limit the hospital's ability to allow teleworking, a commonly employed strategy to manage workforce issues in psychiatric hospitals during the pandemic, as state governments may deem that one should not receive the financial benefits of working in a "hazardous" environment when working from home.
 One alternative strategy to address this challenge is to utilize satellite work locations on the hospital's campus, if available, on a rotating basis.
 Satellite work sites allow employees to continue to report to work without exposing themselves to confined inpatient units, where the risk of viral exposure may be heightened.
-This approach also preserves a backup workforce off site, should COVID-19 infections require selfquarantine by the onsite employees.
+This approach also preserves a backup work force "off-site" should COVID infections require self-quarantine by the on-site employees.